 - Avoid adding components that decompose slowly.

-- Add a compost accelerator (you can find many on Amazon).
+- Add a compost accelerator to the mix

 - Avoid making your compost pile too big.